-Let your family enjoy the bounties of the season and taste these fruits in yummy desserts, sauces, and salads.
+Let your family enjoy the season’s bounties and taste these fruits in yummy desserts, sauces, and salads.

-So dust off Grandma’s old recipes and lets make a few batches of homemade dill pickles.
+Dust off Grandma’s old recipes, and let’s make a few batches of homemade dill pickles.

 The fun doesn’t have to end there.
-Other types of pickles includes: sweet pickles, bread and butter pickles and Gherkin.
+Other pickles include sweet pickles, bread and butter pickles, and Gherkin.

 Massachusetts is home to the Boston Pickle Fair in June.
 You can find out more about it here.

-Treasures are waiting to be discovered.
-Grab a few friends and hit the road for the best flea markets and garage sales in your area.
+Grab a few friends and hit the road for your area’s best flea markets and garage sales.

 Give yourselves a $5 limit and see who can find the most creative “find” of the day.
-For lunch, treat yourself to lunch at a tea room.
+For lunch, treat yourself to lunch in a tea room.

 Make this summer about creating memories with your family and friends by exploring the world around you.

 Start a summer memory jar to place one prized souvenir from each outing.
-By the end of the summer your jar should be full.
+By the end of the summer, your pot should be full.